Carl Orff: Ein Sommernachtstraum

-Orff was one of numerous German composers under the Nazi regime who wrote new incidental music for William Shakespeare's A Midsummer Night's Dream – in German Ein Sommernachtstraum – after the music of Felix Mendelssohn for that play had been banned.
 Orff's version was first performed on 14 October 1939 in Frankfurt as the result of a commission through that city.
 By his report, he had already composed music for the play as early as 1917 and 1927, long before the Frankfurt commission; no materials from these earlier (presumably incomplete) versions are extant.
 Orff's publisher had serious reservations about the project, and Orff's commission was unable to make the original deadline of the commission, resulting in the reduction of his payment from 5,000 RM to 3,000 RM.
 He later called the 1939 iteration "a compromised (unfortunately printed) version.
 In place of the small onstage ensemble there was again a normal small opera orchestra, no more magical percussion, all inexcusable concessions."
 The composer's discontent, together with his initial difficulties in composition, sometimes has been interpreted at least in part as due to pangs of conscience.
 Thomas Rösch has written of this project: "The autonomy of art, which Orff always held highly, was only more illusion within the dictatorship – and the insistence of the composer on a purely artistic, aesthetic viewpoint inevitably changed under this condition to a momentous error."

 Orff went on to rework his Ein Sommernachtstraum score three times.
 The next version was to have its premiere on 10 September 1944, but the closure of all theaters in dire wartime conditions prevented it from occurring.
 In December 1945, Orff expressed hope for a performance in Stuttgart, but when Gottfried von Einem asked him in 1946 about a premiere of this version at the Salzburg Festival, he demurred and responded defensively when Einem asked if the work had been a commission from the Third Reich.
 Orff made further revisions still, and this version was first performed on 30 October 1952 in Darmstadt.
-It also had an American performance by Leopold Stokowski at the Empire State Music Festival on 19 July 1956.
+It also had an American premiere by Leopold Stokowski at the Empire State Music Festival on 19 July 1956.
 Orff revised the score yet again in 1962; this final version had its first performance on in Stuttgart on 12 March 1964.